 Making the best use of our time is a skill that many of us struggle with, much less master.
 But, in the late 1980s, a student named Francesco Cirillo began using a simple, tomato-shaped timer (called a Pomodoro) to track his daily work activity.

-Soon after, he turned his own practice into a time-management technique that is now used around the world by writers, engineers, CEOs, and has even become one of the most effective time-management tools for Graduate School.
-In fact, our own dean uses it here at the Graduate School, and the technique is a part of our dissertation boot camps!
+Soon after, he turned his own practice into a time-management technique that is now used around the world by writers, engineers, CEOs, and has even become one of the most effective time-management strategies for graduate school.
+In fact, our own dean uses it here at the UL Lafayette Graduate School!

-Looking to try out the Pomodoro Technique for yourself and learn how to better manage your time in Graduate School?
+Looking to try out the Pomodoro Technique for yourself and learn how to better manage your time in graduate school?
 Here are 4 tips for getting started.

 1) Have a Plan

 Time management techniques in grad school work best when you have a firm outline ready of what you want to accomplish today.
-Do you want to write a draft of your literature review? a chapter intro?
-Or, are you even struggling with getting the outline of your thesis or dissertation started?
+Do you want to write a draft of your literature review?
+A chapter intro?
+Or, are you struggling with getting the outline of your thesis or dissertation started?
 Set a goal and understand what needs to be done.